F3A & F3B -

 F7A & F7B

 Intermountain has made a nice little niche for themselves with their line of nice looking and fine running EMD "F" units.
-These F3 and F7 models came out on the heels of their successful FT models of 2002.
+The first release of F3 and F7 models came out on the heels of their successful FT models of 2002.
 Both the F3 and F7 share the same exact chassis / mechanism, so to save myself some time I'm going to cover them both here.
+Note that the F7 chassis was completely redesigned in 2023 when support for DCC-Sound was added.

 I've been told that the shells are designed, cut and molded in the USA.
 They are then finished and drives put under them in China.
 A and B units are sold separately (both powered).